A-Zentrix/postasy2/AUTO_FILL_FEATURE_GUIDE.md

-# Auto-Fill White Space Feature Guide - Posterly Editor
+# Auto-Fill White Space Feature Guide - Postasy Editor

 ## Overview
 The poster editor now includes an intelligent auto-fill feature that automatically adds user profile information to empty areas of posters, utilizing the fields that were selected during the poster generation process.